rmogelberg/pls.itu.dk/Categories_for_quantum.md

 We use the book [Categories for Quantum Theory](https://global.oup.com/academic/product/categories-for-quantum-theory-9780198739616?cc=dk&lang=en&) by Chris Heunen and Jamie Vicary.

+Supplementary material:
+- a [note](public/files/teleportation.pdf) on quantum teleportation by Robin Kaarsgaard

 ### Schedule

 We will meet every Wednesday 12-14 in Auditorium 1 at ITU starting March 11, 2020.
 The tentative schedule is as follows.